axonasif/dotsh/README.md

 ### [dotfiles::initialize](https://github.com/axonasif/dotfiles-sh/blob/main/src/utils/common.sh#L52)

 Automatically clone and symlink from a remote `dotfiles` repository tree.
-It also cleans up broken symlinks from previous apply (useful when used on local PC)
+It also cleans up broken symlinks from previous apply (useful when used on local PC).
+You can ignore symlinking files by specifying their paths on a [`.dotfilesignore`](https://github.com/axonasif/dotfiles.public/blob/main/.dotfilesignore) on the repo root of your dotfiles raw tree.

 Usage: